Continuous-variable QKD over 50km commercial fiber: Results

 For the high reconciliation efficiency and low FER part, we utilize the rate-adaptive reconciliation protocol~\cite{Xiangyu_Arxiv_2017}.
-As shown in Fig.~3, the reconciliation efficiencies of decoding with the original MET-LDPC code~\cite{Jouguet_NatPhoton_2013,Xiangyu_Arxiv_2017} vary greatly because the practical SNRs of the quantum channel float in a range.
-However, rate-adaptive reconciliation can keep high efficiencies even if the SNRs are unstable.
+As shown in Fig.~3, the reconciliation efficiency of decoding with the original MET-LDPC code~\cite{Jouguet_NatPhoton_2013,Xiangyu_Arxiv_2017, Milicevic_NPJ_2018} varies drastically(blue dash dotted line), because the practical SNRs of the quantum channel float in a range.
+However, rate-adaptive reconciliation~\cite{Xiangyu_Arxiv_2017} can keep high efficiencies even if the SNRs are unstable.
 For the parity check matrix with a code rate of $0.02$, the maximum reconciliation efficiency of $97.99\%$ can be achieved when the SNR is $0.0287$.
-Although we obtain high reconciliation efficiency at low SNRs, the secret key rate is not necessarily high because the FER is high too.
-According to Eq.~\eqref{eq1}, the secret key rate is not only related to the reconciliation efficiency, but also to the FER.
-Technically, the change in the efficiency and the FER are opposite.
-Thus, we can find the optimal efficiency and FER to maximize the secret key rate according to their relationship.
-Practically, by using the parity check matrix with an original code rate of $0.02$, we can obtain the maximum secret key rate when the practical SNR is $0.0296$.
+Although such high reconciliation efficiency can be achieved, the secret key rate is not necessarily high because the FER is also higher.
+According to Eq.1, the secret key rate is influenced by both reconciliation efficiency and FER.
+Technically, the trend of the efficiency and the FER are opposite.
+Thus, we can find the optimal trade-off between efficiency and FER to maximize the secret key rate.
+Practically, for the parity check matrix with an original code rate of $0.02$, we can obtain the maximum secret key rate when the practical SNR is $0.0296$.
 Here the efficiency is $95\%$ and the FER is $0.1$.
 Thus, we use rate-adaptive reconciliation to maximize the secret key rate of our system by balancing the efficiency and the FER.
-Otherwise, the secret key rate will be reduced and won't be achieved.
+Otherwise, the secret key rate will be reduced.
+Actually, it is difficult to find a fixed relationship between FER and reconciliation efficiency.
+Because it is related to many factors, including the degree distribution and construction methods of error correction codes, the distribution and randomness of the raw keys.
+The results in the paper are obtained by a fixed error correction code, and this code is chosen in particular.